Kalif Raymond Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 - Raymond's nine receiving yards per game in his two matchups against the Packers are 19.5 fewer than his over/under for Sunday's game.

-- In two matchups versus the Packers, Raymond has not had a touchdown catch.
+- In two matchups with the Packers, Raymond has not had a touchdown catch.

-- The 231.8 yards per game the Packers are allowing through the air makes them the NFL's 11th-ranked pass defense.
+- The 231.8 passing yards the Packers allow per game makes them the NFL's 11th-ranked pass defense this season.

-- At 1.8 passing TDs allowed per game, the Packers defense is ranked 24th in the NFL.
+- With 28 passing TDs conceded this season, the Packers defense is ranked 24th in the league.

 Recent Performances

-- Raymond did not record a catch in last week's game versus the Seahawks.

-- Raymond has recorded 32 receiving yards (10.7 per game), reeling in five passes on eight targets over his last three games.
+- Raymond has five receptions (on eight targets) for 32 yards over his last three games, averaging 10.7 yards per game.

 Raymond's Detroit Teammates